katholiek-onderwijs-vlaanderen/odoutils/docs/TECH_OVERVIEW_ODORUN.md

 then the full docker container and database container is destroyed, and recreated from scratch.
 This will reinstall the module under development.

-This way the odoo server is always going to be in a reliable state.
+This way the odoo server is always in a reliable state.
 Reliable enough for the user to not have to worry about server restarts any more :).

 ## Variables